Hyupai/Classloader-by-S4J/README.md

 ## I need more security

-Download the NP Manager that I left in the repository and look for the **DexToC** function, it is the only one that cannot be reversed.
+Download the NP Manager that I left in https://drive.google.com/file/d/1pd7bTFkF4b5A8BHDJbmh9LcNpWQJw7h1/view?usp=sharing and look for the **DexToC** function, it is the only one that cannot be reversed.
 Use it in the Main App or in the Loader, however in the Loader you will have to load it by the server.

 ## Known Bugs